Jonathon Power, squash legend-coach-humanitarian-game changerHear the latest podcast with this Kickass Canadian

 Jonathon grew up all over Canada.
 He was born in Comox, British Columbia, on one of the many military bases where his father worked.
 John Power Sr. was a Captain in the army, and also the Physical Education and Recreation Officer on each of the bases he served.
 It was in a gym on a military base in Prince Edward Island that Jonathon first picked up a squash racquet.
 With that, at age seven, his fate was sealed.

-Jonathon kept up the sport wherever his family moved.
+He kept up the sport wherever his family moved.
 By the time they’d relocated to Borden, Ontario, he was just about to crack into the professional world.
 At age 14, he moved on his own to nearby Toronto and committed himself to squash.
-“I lived there in my own basement apartment, I made my lunch, I went to school, I trained all afternoon, I went home and fell asleep,” says Jonathon.
+“I lived there in my own basement apartment, I made my lunch, I went to school, I trained all afternoon, I went home and fell asleep,” he says.
 “Then I woke up and did the same thing all over again.”

 For the love of the game

 In the six years since hanging up his professional racquet, Jonathon has made huge strides in meeting his goals.
 On top of his work with NSA, he’s stayed very much involved with squash as an athlete and spokesperson.
 He has participated in countless club outreach events, educational sessions, clinics and exhibitions.
 He was part of the 2010 Legends of Squash tour organized by his long-time rival, Britain’s Peter Nicol, and he also played for Canada at the 2007 and 2009 World Team Championships, and won the 2008 Canadian Championships.

 Jonathon’s love of squash is something that will never go away.
 When I ask him what makes squash so great, he says it’s “the individuality of it, the physicality of it.
 It encompasses everything in sport: hand-eye coordination, speed, fitness, strength and mental toughness.
 It’s a sport that has it all, and when you’re in it, you’re in it—it’s just you.”